 What SAVAH will do for clients

-Any member of the Somali community in London who suffers a hate crime can come to us for free support.
+Any member of the Somali and Horn of African communities in London who suffers a hate crime can come to us for free support.
 We offer the following services for clients:

 - Emotional support: We will provide a non-judgmental listening ear to help victims to cope with the effects of hate crime.
-We are not a specialized psycho-social service but will listen with empathy.
+We are not a specialised psycho-social service but will listen with empathy.
 We can refer clients for specialist counseling if requested.